wjianbo/my-ob-vault/Blog/en/one_note.md

 =====
 - Use *Running Page* to track push up workouts
 - Use color code as password hint
-- Post a message automatically after a workout is done
+- Post a message automatically after a workout is done(GAB: Garmin Activity Broadcasting)
 - Generate a weekly/monthly/yearly report and share to Telegram/X...
 (Do and forget)